sameer2800/Lightoj-Solutions/README.md

 	for every misplaced number ,write dfs to find where the number is appearing and count this values.

+##Solution 1168 :

+	category : scc
+	algorithm : tarzan's algorithm .

+	find all the scc in the graph by using tarzans algorithm then for every scc find number of outgoing edges other than internal nodes. if any scc contains 2 or more outgoing edges we cannot have a single path .

+	complexity : tarzan algo is mainly dfs and which is O(V+E).

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.